fregogui/CineNet/README.md

   </tr>
 </table>

-The data was taken from [api.themoviedb.org](https://www.themoviedb.org/).
+The data was taken from [api.themoviedb.org](https://www.themoviedb.org/) and we have coded a node.js script to get the data we want from this API.
+See the [script](https://github.com/fregogui/CineNet/blob/master/collect-data/collectData.js)

 ## Installation